01 of 06

 03 of 06

 Mixing Green, Orange, and Purple

 When you experiment with color blends, you quickly find that large amounts of yellow are needed to produce lighter colors in the secondary range.
 Secondary colors are mixed from any two of the three primary colors.

-Basic Orange The top line of blends in the photo shows shades of orange.
-The first blend shows the true secondary orange mixed from equal amounts of cadmium red and zinc yellow.
-This is a very dark orange, in fact, in some lights, it looks red (until you try to mix it with blue and get brown instead of purple!)
+- Basic Orange: The top line of blends in the photo shows shades of orange.
+The first blend shows the true secondary orange mixed from equal amounts of Cadmium Red and Zinc Yellow.
+This is a very dark orange; in fact, in some lights, it looks red (until you try to mix it with blue and get brown instead of purple!)
 A pure secondary orange looks more like a shade of red than orange if you are planning on using it for miniatures.

-Dark Green Dark green is the secondary color that comes from equal amounts of cobalt blue and zinc yellow.
+- Dark Green: Dark green is the secondary color that comes from equal amounts of Cobalt Blue and Zinc Yellow.
 The dark green shown in the center of the photo comes from mixing the equal amounts of blue and yellow shown to one side of it.
 This is a very dark forest green.
-To be useful for making plant leaves or vegetables it will need more yellow added to it.
+To be useful for making plant leaves or vegetables, it will need more yellow added to it.

-Dark Leaf Green Mixing a second amount of yellow to the dark green will produce a dark leaf green.
-From your original primary colors, this mix is one part cobalt blue to two parts of zinc yellow.
+- Dark Leaf Green: Mixing a second amount of yellow to the dark green will produce a dark leaf green.
+From your original primary colors, this mix is one part Cobalt Blue to two parts of Zinc Yellow.

-Purple, Violet and Magenta Purple are made by mixing one part Cobalt Blue to an equal part of Cadmium Red.
+- Purple: Purple are made by mixing one part Cobalt Blue to an equal part of Cadmium Red.
 This produces a very dark, almost brown, shade of purple.
 This is a useful color if you add white or translucent to turn it into a purple tint, something where the purple color becomes more visible than in its very dark secondary form.
 In the photo above, adding equal amounts of red and blue results in the dark purple directly beside the blue sample.

-Violet Violet is one part blue added to basic purple.
+- Violet: Violet is one part blue added to basic purple.
 From the basic colors mix two parts blue to one part red.
 It is the color beside the basic purple.

-Magenta is a purple with extra red added to it.
+- Magenta: This is a purple with extra red added to it.
 If you add an extra amount of red to your basic purple you will get the first grade of magenta, which is shown in the photo on the far right of the three purples.
 This color is made of two parts red to one part blue.

 04 of 06

-Basic Polymer Clay Mixes That Resemble Dough or Pastry
+Mixes That Resemble Dough or Pastry

 05 of 06

-Mixing Translucent Colors for Contrasting Bands
+Translucent Colors for Contrasting Bands

 The second layer of the onion cane is made with a more translucent mix.
 In the case of the purple onion, it is a tiny amount of the previous purple, mixed with the equivalent of the previous amount of translucent, mixed with a small amount of white.
 This mixture is not fully blended, so as to leave stripes of white and darker purple in the mix.

 06 of 06

 The colors used here will make lemon canes.
-If you leave the red out of the peel color, or add more red to the peel color and make a paler yellow for the center sections, or add a bit of red to the pale yellow, you can make grapefruit.
+If you leave the red out of the peel color or add more red to the peel color and make a paler yellow for the center sections, or add a bit of red to the pale yellow, you can make grapefruit.

-The lemon colors shown above were made from Premo! polymer clay in translucent, white, zinc yellow, and cadmium red.
+The lemon colors shown above were made from Premo! polymer clay in translucent, white, Zinc Yellow, and Cadmium Red.

-The lemon pith color shown on the far left is a blend of 1/8 inch of a quarter block section of white, mixed with half that amount of translucent and a tiny amount (1/8 by 1/8 inch block in this case) of zinc yellow.
+- Lemon pith: The color shown on the far left is a blend of 1/8 inch of a quarter block section of white mixed with half that amount of translucent and a tiny amount (1/8 by 1/8 inch block in this case) of Zinc Yellow.

-Instructions for making lemons and lemon canes in several scales from polymer clay.
+Check out these instructions for making lemons and lemon canes in several scales from polymer clay.